Zentifyyy/Luxim/README.md

 - Tab / Window docking, made possible by [Dear ImGui](https://github.com/ocornut/imgui).
 - Persistant sidebar with list of favourite files which you can personalise the order of.
 - Custom titlebar with themed titlebar buttons, made using the [Walnut Framework](https://github.com/StudioCherno/Walnut).
+- Now with preferences and automatic file saving.

 ## Getting Started